2006–07 NBB Cup

 The 2006–07 NBB Cup (in Dutch: NBB-Beker) was the 39th season of the NBB Cup, the national cup competition for men's basketball teams in the Netherlands.

-Matrixx Magixx won its first-ever cup title.
+Matrixx Magixx won its first-ever cup title after beating Hanzevast Capitals in the final on 25 March.

 Bracket

-The following is the bracket Fromm the eight finals to the finals.
+The following is the bracket from the eight-finals to the finals.

 Final

 Statistics

 Statistics for the title game are below.
 Darnell Hinson scored 26 points for the Capitals, while Alhaji Mohammed led the Magixx in scoring with 23 points.